strimzi/strimzi.github.io/_posts/2020-10-02-producer-tuning.md

 ### Adapt to survive

-Fine tuning your producers helps alleviate performance issues.
+Fine-tuning your producers helps alleviate performance issues.
 But don't be tempted to make a few adjustments and think your work is done.

-You should consider fine tuning as part of a continual optimization process.
+You should consider fine-tuning as part of a continual optimization process.
 Monitor Kafka regularly.
-Look for changing trends in usage and investigate how fine tuning can help your Kafka deployment adapt.
+Look for changing trends in usage and investigate how fine-tuning can help your Kafka deployment adapt.
 But, as you'll know, this is only one half of the story.

 Next time we'll look at how you can optimize your consumers.